Special COVID-19 Services:

 Four Study Rooms are available for governmental, non-profit, and community groups as well as individuals or small groups.
 Three active reservations are allowed at one time, each reservation has a maximum time limit of 4 hours, and each day has a maximum time limit of 8 total hours.
 Reservations may be made up to six months in advance.
 The study rooms do not require a reservation, however, reservations are strongly encouraged.
 Any reservation made for a Study Room will take priority over someone who is using the room without a reservation.
 Reservations requests can be submitted online here, by calling the library at 402-844-2100, or by visiting the Service Desk.
 No reservations are made for Sundays.
 The Study Rooms are open on a first-come, first-served basis on Sundays.

 Please see our Meeting Room Policy for complete guidelines.

 The Heritage Room at the Norfolk Public Library houses the Genealogy, Nebraska History, and Local History materials available.
 Some of these resources include:

-- Census microfilm from several states, 1850-1930
+- Census data from several states, 1850-1930

-- Norfolk Daily News on microfilm or Data CD, 1887 - present
+- Norfolk Daily News, 1887 - 2009

-- Norfolk Daily News keyword-searchable database, 1887 - 2015 (accessible only in the library)
+- Norfolk Daily News keyword-searchable database, 1887 - 2019

 - Norfolk City Directory, 1889 - present